Beat Babes, Brave-hearts & Bodhisattvas

 If you’re new to this event, it was initiated by alumna Lark Fox as a way to celebrate the women who broke the cultural barrier on the male dominated, homo-social environment of the literary world.
 Women of Naropa has been many things “…being packed into the basement student lounge, belly dancers, pianists, death rituals, sound miracles (one year we almost had no sound system), bahnu writing one off love poems, BLH scolding the reading style of young poets, a plastic shower curtain backdrop, homemade programs and broadsides in cafes, wait lists of readers, always Anne, always flowers, always crowds, always cookies, always ritual and always poems…”.

 We’ve now shifted from Women to Womxn in order to allow a broader spectrum of the embodiment of what it is to be female, feminine, femme, butch, dyke, all the way to the epicene body horizon.
 The feminine principle is inherent to the writing process as embryonic and nurturing language into being.
 This is the evolution of our sangha as cohort as lineage.

 This year we cannot bring you the embodied practice that this reading is become, but we DO invite you to make your own altar to the Womxn of Naropa by grabbing their books, placing a candle, arranging other ephemera like pussy hats and feathers.
-At the end of the Poetry Month, you can check out our new SoundCloud & the playlist of this year’s womxn who were able to contribute their reading of original works to culminate this month-long marathon of feminist contemporary poetry!
+At the end of the Poetry Month, you can check out our new SoundCloud & the playlist of the womxn in 2020 who were able to contribute their reading of original works to culminate this month-long marathon of feminist contemporary poetry!

 Take a listen to one, some or all of these recordings and use these luminary gxdesses as inspiration to your practice this month.